 Common symptoms of sinus infection include:

-Sinusitis can be chronic (long-lasting) or acute.
-Acute sinusitis is more common and even normal people can experience it up to 2-3 times per year.
-Acute sinusitis typically lasts up to 3 weeks before the body recovers on its own.
+Sinusitis can be acute or chronic (persistent).
+Acute sinusitis is more common and even healthy people can experience it around two to three times per year.
+Acute sinusitis typically lasts up to three weeks before the body recovers on its own.
 This type of sinusitis is usually caused by an upper respiratory viral infection.
+Chronic sinusitis, on the other hand, can last best replica rolex datejust m126284rbr 0005 ladies rolex calibre 2836 2813 automatic 12mm review longer than 12 weeks and may occur due to a variety of factors such as a weak immune system and abnormal structural defects.

 There are also other causes of sinus infections, which include the following: